creator cover BusterKeaton_vk

 Wir Schalten Um Auf Hollywood

 Let's take a brief break from our discussion of "Sherlock Jr." for a little exclusive – a fragment from the MGM film "Switching to Hollywood" (Wir Schalten Um Auf Hollywood), created specifically for the German market.
 This fragment has been digitized from a 35mm print, which, to our amazement, we discovered in the Gosfilmofond.
 Remarkably, the archive not only holds a Soviet positive copy but also the original German negative.
-As far as we can tell, this film has never been released or published in decent quality before, although you can watch
+As far as we can tell, this film has never been released or published in decent quality before, although you can watch the full version in poor quality here.

 "Sherlock Jr." - The Mystery of the Script